 5 Senses: This is a great (distress tolerance/crisis survival) skill to practice anywhere.
 See 5 things that catch your eye, touch 4 things you can feel (within reach), listen for 3 sounds you can hear, identify 2 smells, and lastly taste 1 thing mindfully.
 Breathe deeply as you notice what you are seeing/feeling/hearing/smelling/tasting, and relax as you arrive in the present moment.

-Spiritual Connection: Some people find spiritual connection through prayer, music/song, writing, going to a sacred space, Yoga, hiking, visiting/conversing with/expressing gratitude to someone, painting, dancing, meditating, being in community, avoiding cell phones/social media/drugs and alcohol, being intentional.
+Spiritual Connection: Some people find spiritual connection through prayer, music/song, writing, stories, going to a sacred space, Yoga, hiking, painting, dancing, meditating, being alone or together.
 There are many ways to connect.
 What works for you?